mindis/snowplow.github.com/_posts/2013-04-12-measuring-conversion-rates-by-product-and-product-page.md

 <a name="today"><h3>What recipes have been published today?</h3></a>

-Today, we published a set of recipes to enable businesses to compare the performance of product pages.
+Today, we published a [set of recipes to enable businesses to compare the performance of product pages] [recipes].
 The analysis described is especially relevant to online retailers - it makes it easy to identify:

 1. Which products are good candidates for increased marketing spend, because they are highly converting pages but with low traffic levels
 2. Which product pages are underperforming: maybe because the products on them are not competitively priced, or because the content or images are weak
 3. Which products are star performers: attracting large volumes of traffic and converting those users effectively
 4. Which products are dogs: they do not attract traffic, nor do they convert

+You can check out the recipes [here] [recipes].

 <a name="tomorrow"><h3>What catalogue analytics recipes can we expect published in the next few weeks and months?</h3></a>